-We conducted a population based retrospective cohort study using data from Ontario, Canada.
-We first identified men who had a TURP between 2003-2016 and we excluded those with a prior TURP, prostate cancer, a bladder tumor resection, or age <66yrs (our previous work has further details on the study population, data sources, coding and methodology(2)).
-We then identified men who returned to the hospital/ER with gross hematuria at least 90 days after their TURP (to avoid identifying ongoing hematuria from the TURP(3)), and used the date of this initial episode of gross hematuria as the study start date.
-We did this to make sure all men had an episode of gross hematuria which could potentially lead to the initiation of a 5ARI.
+We conducted a population-based, retrospective cohort study using data from Ontario, Canada.
+These datasets were linked using unique encoded identifiers and analyzed at ICES.
+We first identified men who had a TURP from 2003-2016 and we excluded those with a prior TURP, prostate cancer, a bladder tumor resection, or age <66 years (our previous work has further details on the study population, data sources, coding and methodology2).
+We then identified men who returned to the hospital/emergency room with gross hematuria at least 90 days after their TURP (to avoid identifying ongoing hematuria from the TURP3) and used the date of this initial episode of gross hematuria as the study start date.
+We did this to make sure all men had an episode of gross hematuria that could potentially lead to the initiation of a 5ARI.
 A healthcare encounter with gross hematuria was defined as a hospital, emergency room, or physician visit with a relevant ICD-10 code (R31.0), a Canadian Classification of Intervention procedure code (2PM70BA, 1PM54CATS, 1PM13BAZ9, 1PM13BAC2, 1PM52BATS, 1PM52CATS, or1QT13), or a physician billing code (Z608, E783) related to hematuria.

-Our primary exposure was the use of 5ARIs (finasteride or dutasteride) based on the Ontario Drug Benefits database.(4) We treated the use of 5ARIs as a time-varying exposure.
-This means that we accounted for men coming on and off the 5ARI, and men could have several distinct periods of 5ARI utilisation.
-Continuous usage was defined as 1.5x the duration of the prescription; if another prescription was filled within this time period the usage period was extended in a similar manner.
-Men were considered to be exposed to the 5ARI after the first 30 days of use through to the end of the period of continuous usage.
-We choose a 30-day wash-in period to account for the delayed effect of 5ARIs.(5) Each man was observed from the initial period of gross hematuria until censoring at death, emigration, treatment of prostate cancer, repeat TURP, or March 31, 2018.
+Our primary exposure was the use of 5ARIs (finasteride or dutasteride) based on the Ontario Drug Benefits database.4 We treated the use of 5ARIs as a time-varying exposure.
+This means that we accounted for men coming on and off the 5ARI, and men could have several distinct periods of 5ARI use.
+Continuous usage was defined as 1.5x the duration of the prescription; if another prescription was filled within this time period, the usage period was extended in a similar manner.
+Men were considered exposed to the 5ARI after the first 30 days of use through to the end of the period of continuous usage.
+We chose a 30-day wash-in period to account for the delayed effect of 5ARIs.5 Each man was observed from the initial period of gross hematuria until censoring at death, emigration, treatment of prostate cancer, repeat TURP, or March 31, 2018.
 The primary outcome was a subsequent episode of gross hematuria (defined as above).
-We measured this outcome as a repeated event, and considered events >7 days apart as distinct episodes of gross hematuria.
+We measured this outcome as a repeated event and considered events >7 days apart as distinct episodes of gross hematuria.

-Our primary analysis (SAS version 9.4, SAS Institute, Cary, NC) used an adjusted Anderson-Gill proportional hazards model to evaluate the association between 5ARI utilization and gross hematuria.(6) We did two post-hoc sensitivity analyses.
-First, we excluded men who were considered significant outliers from the model (those with ≥ 8 gross hematuria outcomes) to ensure the results were not driven by this small subset of the cohort.
+Our primary analysis (SAS version 9.4, SAS Institute, Cary, NC, U.S.) used an adjusted Anderson-Gill proportional hazards model to evaluate the association between 5ARI use and gross hematuria.6 We did two post-hoc sensitivity analyses.
+First, we excluded men who were considered significant outliers from the model (those with ≥8 gross hematuria outcomes) to ensure the results were not driven by this small subset of the cohort.
 Second, we conducted an analysis that considered only the time to the first episode of recurrent gross hematuria.
-A pvalue<0.05 was considered significant.
+A p-value<0.05 was considered significant.
 The use of data in this project was authorized under section 45 of Ontario's Personal Health Information Protection Act, which does not require review by a Research Ethics Board.